tomokawaguchi/portfolio-project/README.md

 # Portfolio Project

+**This site was developed during a nology course for practice purpuses.
+My main portfolio site can be viewed at https://tomok.dev/ and github repo is https://github.com/tomokawaguchi/portfolio**

 <img src="https://github.com/tomokawaguchi/portfolio-project/blob/main/images/portfolio-snapshot.png" width="auto" height="400" />

 This is a portfolio website project where the site is developed with HTML, SCSS and vanilla JavaScript.
 This is a simple 2 pages site: Home page(index.html) and Works(works.html).